Azure-Samples/compete-labs/README.md

 ```

 ### Testing the server
-Send some prompt requests to the HTTP server to test chat completion:
+Send some prompt requests to the HTTP server to test chat completion endpoint:
 ```bash
 source scripts/server.sh test $CLOUD
 ```